 You need to move fast!
 Tour the property the moment it hits the market.
 It is already too late the next day, and forget about “next time I come to Florida.”

 Have all your finances in order and have a competitive edge, no matter the market!
 Cash is king, but not everybody has so much cash on hand.
 Paying with a loan is a disadvantage, but it doesn’t mean that sellers would not consider it.
 But you have to go well beyond a pre-qualification letter.
 A pre-qual letter gets you nowhere because the value of it is “zero.”
 The bank can always withdraw the pre-qualification letter, and sellers know that.
-Obtain a “Verified Approval Letter” instead.
-A “Verified Approval” is based on a full approval of your finances.
+Obtain an approval letter instead, where the lender verifies your income and assets.
 It tells the seller that you have your finances in order and are ready to buy.
-A verified approval means your finances are secure.
-Call Karin @ 941-587-6834 for more information.
-Karin Heitmann Loan Originator NMLS #2106245 powered by Rocket Pro with Rocket Mortgage NMLS # 3030.

 Make an aggressive offer.
 Full Price gets you nowhere in today’s market.
 If you really want the property, you may want to use the asking price as a starting point, but be prepared to offer 5%, 10%, or even more above the asking price.
 Consider writing an offer with an escalation clause.
 Agree to make up the difference in the appraisal if the difference is not too significant.